cloudera/terraform-provider-cdp/docs/resources/opdb_operational_database.md

 - `storage_location` (String) Storage Location for OPDB.
 It is only available in the BETA api.
 - `storage_type` (String) Storage type for clusters, CLOUD_WITH_EPHEMERAL, CLOUD or HDFS
 - `subnet_id` (String) ID of the subnet to deploy to
+- `volume_encryptions` (Attributes Set) Specifies encryption key to encrypt volume for instance group.
+It is currently supported for AWS cloud provider only.
+It is only available in the BETA api. (see [below for nested schema](#nestedatt--volume_encryptions))

 ### Read-Only